 Blog

 In order to prove fault, the injured party must first establish the element of negligence.
-Part of establishing negligence requires showing that the at-fault party’s action or inaction was a cause of the injures.
+Part of establishing negligence requires showing that the at-fault party’s action or inaction was a cause of the injuries.

 Both intervening and superseding causes can blur the lines for those trying to establish fault in their personal injury cases.
 In some cases, these causes can diminish or erase the defendant’s liability.